blumenstiel/MESS/README.md

 | [CAT-Seg-H](https://github.com/KU-CVLAB/CAT-Seg)                             |     37.98 |              37.74 |              34.65 |       29.04 |                     37.76 |  35.66 |
 | [Grounded-SAM-H](https://github.com/IDEA-Research/Grounded-Segment-Anything) |     30.27 |              26.44 |              38.45 |       28.16 |                     17.67 |  28.78 |

 <sup>1</sup> Random is a lower bound.
-The values represent the expected mean IoU with uniform class distribution.
+The values represent the expected mIoU from predictions with uniform class distribution.

 <sup>2</sup> Supervised are recent supervised models for each dataset individually.
 We refer to our paper for the details.

 ### Model adaptions

-We provide the adapted code for the evaluated models in separate repositories (currently work in progress):
+We provide the adapted code for the evaluated models in separate repositories:

 - ZSSeg: https://github.com/blumenstiel/zsseg.baseline-MESS
 - ZegFormer: https://github.com/blumenstiel/ZegFormer-MESS